|Plans & Building Permit|

 New & Improved Residential Dome Building Plans.
 Building Plan sets contain all the blueprints typically provided with any type of housing and include floor plans, concrete slab foundation with radius & angles, exterior elevations, dome shell section view, top view showing panel placement, floor joist framing plans, structural details, locations of plumbing and electrical fixtures, interior wall dimensions and wood joist & edge beam dimensions.
 (Electrical Diagram, Plumbing Diagram and HVAC Diagram are not included---Ai has found the electrical, plumbing and HVAC subcontractors prefer to design their own diagrams.)
-Please call our offices for commerical dome plans pricing - 321-639-8777.
+Please call our offices for commercial dome plans pricing - 321-639-8777.

 Q: What is the standard foundation included with the stock plans?A: Concrete slab.
-For Ai to design a basement or concrete columns or stem wall or pilings, etc. an engineer fee is added to the Plans Quote to cover the cost for a structural engineer to calculate the load of the dome and the load of the two floors within the dome and give joist/edge beam size/spacing and foundation design to our CAD department to incorporate within the plans.
+For Ai to design a basement or concrete columns or stem wall or pilings, etc.; an engineer fee is added to the Plans Quote to cover the cost for a structural engineer to calculate the load of the dome and the load of the two floors within the dome and give joist/edge beam size/spacing and foundation design to our CAD department to incorporate within the plans.
 Please call for engineer pricing.

 Building plans may be purchased with Master Card, Visa, Discover, check or money order.
 Shipping cost and plotting cost are not included in the Plans Pricing.
 Stock plans are shipped in 2 weeks.
 Allow at least 5 weeks for modified stock plans and 8 weeks for modified and custom plans.